pynufft/pynufft/doc/source/tutor/example.rst

 .. figure:: ../figure/script_1D_solve.png
    :width: 75 %

    Signals restored by "solve()".
-L1TVOLS and L1TVOLS are more close to :numref:`box_function` as cg suffers from distortions.
+L1TVOLS and L1TVOLS are close to :numref:`box_function`, whereas cg is subject to distortion.